-Imagine hiking the most beautiful trail in Ireland, Scotland or England.
+Imagine hiking the most beautiful trail in Ireland, Scotland, England, Wales or on The Camino.
 And now imagine your feet being in agony while you do it.
-It wouldn’t be very enjoyable, would it?
-Taking care of your feet is a very important aspect of being a hiker, and there are various ways in which you can do so.
-Luckily we’ve got some tips here at Hillwalk Tours!
+It wouldn’t be very enjoyable.
+Taking care of your feet is a very important aspect of being a hiker.
+Luckily, we’ve got some top tips here at Hillwalk Tours so this is our guide to footcare for hikers!

 How Important Are Your Feet?